ncbi/robotframework-pageobjects/README.md

 	$ pybot -v browser:firefox -v baseurl:http://mydomain.com mytests/

 This is the same as setting `PO_BROWSER` and `PO_BASEURL` as environment variables.
 You can also set options *en masse* from pybot using the `—variablefile` or `-V` options.
 Note that setting options/data via pybot overrides the values set as environment variables.

+## Robot Keyword Mapping

+IFT Page object classes are also Robot libraries, meaning that Page object method names are directly usable as Robot keywords.

+By default, a page object method is mapped to two Robot keywords: one without the page object name and one with the page object name appended to the end.
+Take this page object, for example:

+	from robotpageobjects import Page

+	class MyPage(Page):
+    	uri = "/"

+    	def search(self, term):
+        	...

+The search method maps to both "Search" or "Search My Page" keywords.
+This lets you be either implicit or explicit about what page you are on in your Robot test.
+Customizing Robot Keywords

+IFT gives Page object authors some control over how Page object method names are mapped to Robot keywords:

+- You can allow the test writer to insert the page object name at a specific place in the keyword (not just at the end) by using the robot_alias decorator with a __name__ token.
+For example:

+    from robotpageobjects import Page, robot_alias

+    class MyPage(Page):
+        uri = "/"

+        @robot_alias("search__name__for")
+        def search_for(self, term):
+            ...

+This code would map to both "Search For" or "Search My Page For" keywords.

+- If you want to name your page object class something other than the name used in the keywords, use the name attribute on the page object class.
+For example:

+    from robotpageobjects import Page, robot_alias

+    class MyPage(Page):

+        uri = "/"

+        name = "mypage"

+        def search(self, term):
+            ...

+Your Robot keywords would then be Search or Search mypage, regardless of the class name.

+Being implicit or explicit about page object names in your Robot tests is a matter of taste, and depends on how you want your tests to read.
+In general, you should be explicit about what page you're on when you navigate to a new page.
+For example:

+	...
+	Test Search
+   	Open My Page
+   	Search For  cat
+   	My Result Page Should Have Results  20
+   	...